 This is unprocessed data that has not undergone changes in white balance, sharpness, contrast or color.
 To display as an image on the computer, use OLYMPUS Master.
-It cannot be displayed or selected for print reservation using common software.
+RAW data cannot be displayed on a different camera or by using common software, and it cannot be selected for print reservation.

 It is possible to edit images taken with the record mode set to RAW data using this camera.
-"Editing still images" (P. 84)
+Editing still images" (P. 59) Control panel screen